ASG9000/ffs-script/README.md

 _FFS Script_ provides an exhaustive standard library (it's **F**ully **F**eatured after all) which allows you to program without the complexity and incompatibility of operator syntax.

 1. _FFS Script_ supports all the functions provided by [Ramda](https://ramdajs.com/docs).
-There are a few favourable tweaks: a) You do not need to prefix everything with `R.` since the functions are imported into the global namespace, (e.g. use `map` instead of `R.map`), b) `or` in _FFS Script_ is `R.or` is reversed (note: other similar functions will require reversing like `R.and`), c) we provide a non-variadic alternative to `R.pipe` called `pipeArray`.
+There are a few favourable tweaks: a) You do not need to prefix everything with `R.` since the functions are imported into the global namespace, (e.g. use `map` instead of `R.map`), b) `or` in _FFS Script_ is `R.or` is reversed (likewise for similar functions `and`, `gte`, `gt`, `lte`, `lt`, `subtract`, `divide`, `mathMod`, `modulo`), c) we provide a non-variadic alternative to `R.pipe` called `pipeArray`.
 This is what `do` actually is.
-2. FFS Script supports [Folktale](https://folktale.origamitower.com/docs/v2.3.0/) data types.
+2. _FFS Script_ supports [Folktale](https://folktale.origamitower.com/docs/v2.3.0/) data types.
 The `maybe` and `result` types are capitalised in _FFS Script_ as is the `union` object which provides a way of defining your own 'Discriminated Union' types.
 On top of this there are favourable tweaks as well: we provide a `matchWith` function which dispatches to the `matchWith` method of the object passed in, additionally in the pattern you pass to the `matchWith` function will be processed so that you are passed the value to your handler functions -- by default folktale passes handler functions an object which you have to unwrap to get the value.
 There is also a `mapError` function which dispatches to the `mapError` method of the folktale object you are using.
-3. Beyond that there is a the ability to format strings with `format`.
+3. Beyond that there is the ability to format strings with `format`.
 In the string you can access property members by using curly braces.
 So if your property is errorno, the string will contain `{errorno}`.
 If you pass a list or any other type use `{0}` to refer to the first item.

 # Hints